ahandsel/Kintone_React_Workshop/A_PromiseError_Demo.md

 );
 ```

+---

 ## Result - Error

-The `callRestApi()` async function returns a promise object immediately as it waits for theRandom User Generator API's response.
+The `callRestApi()` async function returns a promise object immediately as it waits for the Random User Generator API's response.
-React doesn't "wait" for the REST API result so it tries to create and render the element with the promise object immediately, and failing.
+React doesn't "wait" for the REST API result, so it tries to create and render the element with the promise object immediately and failing.
 It attempts to display the Random User Generator API response into a React element.
 However, the following error will display instead: